STV: Multiple-Seat Ranked-Choice Voting

 (The MD5 checksums can be used to verify that the files have not been tampered with.)

-CAUTION: this software has been tested, but is still in development.
-Please use it with caution, and provide feedback as requested in its comments.
+CAUTION: this software has been tested, but not formally verified.
+Please consider using one of the counters listed above instead.
 Use of the program is subject to the license contained in the program file.

 Those new to STV might be interested in reading the program as a precise algorithmic definition of the counting process.
 Familiarity with Perl is helpful, but the program should be readable by most programmers.